elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `size` - (Optional) Amount of memory (RAM) per topology element in the "<size in GB>g" notation.
 When omitted, it defaults to the deployment template value.
 * `size_resource` - (Optional) Type of resource to which the size is assigned.
 Defaults to `"memory"`.
 * `zone_count` - (Optional) Number of zones that the APM deployment will span.
 This is used to set HA.
 When omitted, it defaults to the deployment template value.
-* `config` (Optional) APM settings applied at the topology level.

 ##### Config

-The optional `apm.config` and `apm.topology.config` blocks support the following arguments:
+The optional `apm.config` block supports the following arguments:

 * `debug_enabled` - (Optional) Enable debug mode for APM servers.
 Defaults to `false`.
 * `user_settings_json` - (Optional) JSON-formatted user level `apm.yml` setting overrides.